declancouch/Automated-Soap-Dispenser-And-Counter/README.md

 ### 2. Hardware Instructions for The Automated Soap Dispenser & Counter

-Using the provided schematic shown below wire the Arduino exactly how it's shown.
+Using the schematic shown below wire the Arduino exactly how it's shown.
 ![Servo Motor (1)](https://github.com/declancouch/Automated-Soap-Dispenser-And-Counter/assets/145140758/8a729bc1-4a63-4fd9-bb49-1413506816e6)
 ![hardschematic](https://github.com/declancouch/Automated-Soap-Dispenser-And-Counter/assets/145140758/cff6ab99-e802-40eb-b9fc-b542e1ba81ac)

 #### Setting up power supply(Use the image below as reference):
-- Snap the power supply board into your breadboard
+- Snap the power supply board into your breadboard.
-- Plug your 9V power supply cord into the outlet, then the other end into your power supply board
+- Plug your 9V power supply cord into the outlet, then the other end into your power supply board.
 - Using a wire, plug one end of the wire into the ground side of the power supply and the other end into the ground of the Arduino.
-You must incorporate this or their will be a short circuit within your hardware and it won't work
+You must incorporate this or there will be a short circuit within your hardware and it won't work.
-- Press the white button on the power supply to turn it on
+- Press the white button on the power supply to turn it on.

 ![9vbatterysetup](https://github.com/declancouch/Automated-Soap-Dispenser-And-Counter/assets/145140758/96e0f5af-a386-4aa5-b7e9-33c16bc0f541)

 #### Servo:
-- On the servo motor connect the white wire to analog Pin A2, this way you can establish a way to communicate with the servo
+- On the servo motor connect the white wire to analog Pin A2, this way you can establish a way to communicate with the servo.
 - Connect the red wire to the voltage pin on the 9V power supply.
 Just know if you connect this wire to the 5V on the Arduino, the servo will not run because the Arduino doesn't provide enough current to support a 20kg servo.
-- Connect the black wire to the ground point of the 9V power supply
+- Connect the black wire to the ground point of the 9V power supply.

 #### Infrared Sensor:
 - Connect the "+Out" pin on the sensor analog Pin A0.
-- Connect the "GND" pin on the sensor to the ground pin on the Arduino
+- Connect the "GND" pin on the sensor to the ground pin on the Arduino.
-- Connect the "Vcc" pin on the sensor to the 5V pin on the Arduino
+- Connect the "Vcc" pin on the sensor to the 5V pin on the Arduino.

 #### Red LED:
-- Connect the anode side (longer side) of the LED to the analog Pin A5
+- Connect the anode side (longer side) of the LED to the analog Pin A5.
-- Connect the cathode side (short side) of the LED to the ground on the Arduino
+- Connect the cathode side (short side) of the LED to the ground on the Arduino.

 #### Yellow LED:
-- Connect the anode side (longer side) of the LED to the analog Pin A5
+- Connect the anode side (longer side) of the LED to the analog Pin A5.
-- Connect the cathode side (short side) of the LED to the ground on the Arduino
+- Connect the cathode side (short side) of the LED to the ground on the Arduino.

-#### 4 Digit HEX Display (use the image below to understand which segment/digit corresponds to each pin on the display):
+#### 4 Digit HEX Display (Use the image below to understand which segment/digit corresponds to each pin on the HEX display):
-- Connect Segment E on the HEX display to Pin 13 on the Arduino
+- Connect Segment E on the HEX display to Pin 13 on the Arduino.
-- Connect Segment D on the HEX display to Pin 2 on the Arduino
+- Connect Segment D on the HEX display to Pin 2 on the Arduino.
-- Connect Segment Decimal Pin (D.P.) on the HEX display to Pin 3 on the Arduino
+- Connect Segment Decimal Pin (D.P.) on the HEX display to Pin 3 on the Arduino.
-- Connect Segment C on the HEX display to Pin 4 on the Arduino
+- Connect Segment C on the HEX display to Pin 4 on the Arduino.
-- Connect Segment G on the HEX display to Pin 5 on the Arduino
+- Connect Segment G on the HEX display to Pin 5 on the Arduino.
-- Connect Segment Digit Pin 4 (D4) on the HEX display to Pin 6 on the Arduino
+- Connect Segment Digit Pin 4 (D4) on the HEX display to Pin 6 on the Arduino.
-- Connect Segment B on the HEX display to Pin 7 on the Arduino
+- Connect Segment B on the HEX display to Pin 7 on the Arduino.
-- Connect Segment Digit Pin 3 (D3) on the HEX display to Pin 8 on the Arduino
+- Connect Segment Digit Pin 3 (D3) on the HEX display to Pin 8 on the Arduino.
-- Connect Segment Digit Pin 2 (D2) on the HEX display to Pin 9 on the Arduino
+- Connect Segment Digit Pin 2 (D2) on the HEX display to Pin 9 on the Arduino.
-- Connect Segment F on the HEX display to Pin 10 on the Arduino
+- Connect Segment F on the HEX display to Pin 10 on the Arduino.
-- Connect Segment A on the HEX display to Pin 11 on the Arduino
+- Connect Segment A on the HEX display to Pin 11 on the Arduino.
-- Connect Segment Digit Pin 1 (D1) on the HEX display to Pin 12 on the Arduino
+- Connect Segment Digit Pin 1 (D1) on the HEX display to Pin 12 on the Arduino.

 ![7segmentdisplayconfig](https://github.com/declancouch/Automated-Soap-Dispenser-And-Counter/assets/145140758/cad3d61c-df9f-4155-98bd-dc3fbb7fc742)